How texting is ruining the English language?

 - is texting ruining the english language essay

-- essay about how text speak is ruining the english language
+- is text messaging ruining the english language